Warkworth, New Zealand: Geography

-Warkworth is located on the Mahurangi River at the point where it runs over a low waterfall and becomes a tidal estuary, which flows on into the Mahurangi Harbour.
-This is also the highest navigable point on the river, and the town's central business district is adjacent to the town wharf.
+The Warkworth area is at the upper navigable point of the Mahurangi River, which flows south-east towards the Mahurangi Harbour.
+The township is located at the point where the river runs over a low waterfall and becomes a tidal estuary, The wider area is predominantly uplifted Waitemata Group sandstone.
+Historically, the area was heavily forested until European settlement.

+The highest point in Warkworth is a 86 m hill located between Falls Road and View Road, where a water reservoir and cellphone tower are located.

-On the eastern side of the river is the Mahurangi East peninsula, with the seaside towns of Snells Beach and Algies Bay.
+On the eastern side of the river is the Mahurangi Peninsula, with the seaside towns of Snells Beach and Algies Bay.
 It is here that the scenic Kawau Island is found, notable for its historic Mansion House, once the private retreat of Governor Grey.

-East of Warkworth and north of Mahurangi East lies the Tawharanui Peninsula, home of the Tawharanui Regional Park and Tawharanui Marine Park.
+East of Warkworth and north of Mahurangi East lies the Tāwharanui Peninsula, home of the Tāwharanui Regional Park and Tawharanui Marine Park.
 To the north is the town of Wellsford, with the thickly forested Dome Valley lying in between.
 On the west coast lies the Kaipara Harbour, while to the south is the small historic township of Puhoi and further south the larger town of Orewa.